Kalixo-Labs/kalixolabs.com/content/pages/about/content3.md

 buttonLink: 'contact'
 ---

-In a world full of uncertainly, you can be certain you're getting the best.
-Kalixo Labs is owned and operated by two chemical engineers who decided to put their experience and knowledge to work.
-We are dedicated to making your business stronger through better science - contact us today to discuss the future of your business.
+In a world full of uncertainty, you can be certain you're getting the best.
+Kalixo Labs is owned and operated by two chemical engineers who decided to put their knowledge to work.
+With 25 years of combined coding and engineering experience, we are dedicated to making your business stronger through better science - contact us today to discuss the future.